Breeder Dog Custodians

 - Be kept on leash when not in a securely fenced area (no exceptions).

-To ensure that GDB’s breeding dogs are placed in healthy, safe and secure homes, the screening process includes:
+To ensure that Guide Dogs for the Blind’s breeder dogs are placed in healthy, safe, and secure homes, the screening process includes:

 - A written application